mark-regan/orca-terraform-dbx-ddl/table_deploy_pipeline/README.md

   name STRING
 );

-Note: If neither warehouse id nor name is defined for the environment, you can override it at queue time with the pipeline parameter warehouseIdOverride.
+Note: If neither warehouse id nor name is defined for the environment, the job fails fast.
+Define one in the environment's variable group.

 SQL structure and ordering
 - Place common scripts in table_deploy_pipeline/sql/common (executed first)